XiaoConstantine/mycli/README.md

     config_url: "https://github.com/XiaoConstantine/nvim_lua_config/blob/master/init.lua"
     install_path: "~/.config/nvim/init.vim"
 ```

+### Extension
+mycli supports a powerful extension system that allows you to add custom functionality to the CLI.

 ## Development
 Ensure you have Go version 1.21 or higher installed.
 You can check your Go version by running: